Employment Issues Section:

 Every substitute must be hired by Human Resources prior to teaching and must have appropriate qualifications and a Personnel Action Form on file.
 All paperwork must be processed by Human Resources prior to teaching.
 A new Personnel Action Form (PAF) must be completed for each qualified substitute by the department each Academic Year (starting July 1).

-Absence Report forms must be turned in within three days of your return.
 Please refer to Article 5, Section 5.1, of the MCCD/UPM-AFT Contract.

 Health and Safety Issues

 Workers’ Compensation/Occupational Accidents or Injuries

 Workers' Compensation coverage begins the first minute you are on the job and continues while you are working.
 Each job-related accident or illness must be immediately reported to your Dean/Supervisor and to Human Resources.
 Just tell us what, where, when and how it happened.
 Human Resources will send you a confirming Claim for Workers' Compensation Benefits form to complete.Smoking, Drugs and Alcohol Regulations

 Smoke-Free Learning and Working Environment (New Policy!
 Fall 2011)